oprypin/crsfml/gitbook/graphics-shader.md

 }
 ```

 The current texture is not automatic, you need to treat it like you do the other input variables, and explicitly set it from your C++ program.
-Since each entity can have a different texture, and worse, there might be no way for you to get it and pass it to the shader, SFML provides a special overload of the `setParameter` function that does this job for you.
+Since each entity can have a different texture, and worse, there might be no way for you to get it and pass it to the shader, CrSFML provides a special overload of the `set_parameter` function that does this job for you.

 ```
-shader.setParameter("texture", sf::Shader::CurrentTexture);
+shader.set_parameter("texture", SF::Shader::CurrentTexture)
 ```

 This special parameter automatically sets the texture of the entity being drawn to the shader variable with the given name.
-Every time you draw a new entity, SFML will update the shader texture variable accordingly.
+Every time you draw a new entity, CrSFML will update the shader texture variable accordingly.

-If you want to see nice examples of shaders in action, you can have a look at the Shader example in the SFML SDK.
+If you want to see nice examples of shaders in action, you can have a look at the Shader example in the CrSFML SDK.

-## Using a sf::Shader with OpenGL code
+## Using a SF::Shader with OpenGL code

-If you're using OpenGL rather than the graphics entities of SFML, you can still use [Shader]({{book.api}}/Shader.html) as a wrapper around an OpenGL program object and use it within your OpenGL code.
+If you're using OpenGL rather than the graphics entities of CrSFML, you can still use [Shader]({{book.api}}/Shader.html) as a wrapper around an OpenGL program object and use it within your OpenGL code.

 To activate a [Shader]({{book.api}}/Shader.html) for drawing (the equivalent of `glUseProgram`), you have to call the `bind` static function:

 ```
-sf::Shader shader;
+SF::Shader shader;
 ...

 // bind the shader
-sf::Shader::bind(&shader);
+SF::Shader::bind(&shader);

 // draw your OpenGL entity here...

 // bind no shader
-sf::Shader::bind(NULL);
+SF::Shader::bind(NULL);
 ```